 Start the new year off right with a new marketing plan.
 Whether it’s a social media strategy or improving your SEO, all businesses can use a little help now and then.
 Schedule out your marketing ideas for the year by using a marketing calendar.

 Break your social media or blog posts down by month for easier and faster marketing throughout the year.
-Check out our 2018 Marketing Calendar to see monthly holidays and marketing tips for them.
+Check out our marketing calendar below to see monthly holidays and marketing tips for them.

 Start the New Year off right by making and posting your resolutions for 2016 – and ask your followers to post theirs!
 This is a great way to engage customers on social media.
 For example: